This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 6) Update You Budget

 Budgeting is not set-it-forget-it.
-You have to evaluate your budget every month and make adjustments.
+One of the budgeting skills you need to develop is to evaluate your budget every month and make adjustments.

 There you have it!
 Now you’re well on your way to a workable budget!